FightaHackathon/Image_FFT_Analyzer/README.md

 I have also added a demo so that it can train a model using the same method for the images but keep in mind that it is a demo so integrating more features into it and advanced methods will be better for making datasets for model.

-Thanks for downloading my project and trying it out!
-Special contribution from ako Mattral too!
+Made as a project for the engineering mathematics project

 To start running this app